Stabilising after an exceptional period of rapid growth, the IOPC wanted to bring renewed priority to learning.

 “I have found this to be the most beneficial leadership training I have had in my career to date”.

-The coaching resulted in leaders developing a new structure for difficult conversations, being more robust at dealing with poor behaviour, growing in confidence, improving strategic thinking skills, increasing resilience and confidence, better communication, more awareness of impact on others, planning better, stronger decision making, leading a team better and stronger conflict management skills.
+The coaching resulted in leaders developing a new structure for difficult conversations, being more robust at dealing with poor behaviour, growing in confidence, improving strategic thinking skills, increasing resilience and confidence, planning better, leading a team better and making better decisions, the evaluation showed.

 “A better quality of coaching than I’ve had before, Clare had the relevant knowledge and guidance.
 She knows what’s happening in the organisation”.

-The culmination of this year of work, first on L&D culture and then on wider leadership culture resulted in the organisation improving their People Survey results in access to learning and development, leadership and management and change management across the organisation.
+The culmination of this year of work, first on L&D culture and then on wider leadership development resulted in the organisation dramatically improving their People Survey results in access to learning and development, leadership and management and change management across the organisation.